Unshakable is Tony Robbins’ guide to help you retire rich with smart investment and compound interest.

 - Carl Icahn,

-- John Paulson, who made 4.9 billions in one fell swoop during the financial crisis (read The Big Short)
+- John Paulson, who made 4.9 billion in one fell swoop during the financial crisis (read The Big Short)

 - Warren Buffett, who doesn’t need any intro

-Tony Robbins is a big proponents of compound interest.
-He says that you will not earn your way to riches: just look at celebs and how they go bankrupt all the times.
+Tony Robbins is a big proponent of compound interest.
+He says that you will not earn your way to riches: just look at celebs and how they go bankrupt all the time.

-It’s saving and using compound interest, says Robbins, that will transform small amount of monthly installments into fortunes.
+It’s saving and using compound interest, says Robbins, that will transform small amounts of monthly installments into fortunes.

 Stock Market is Safe

 Tony Robbins uses a bunch of statistics to basically say that the stock market is safe.
 “It always rebounds”.
-Nobody will know whether it will rise or fall but, long term it will rise.
+Nobody will know whether it will rise or fall but, in the long term, it will rise.